Kurento/kurento-room/kurento-room-doc/src/site/sphinx/cloud_deployment.rst

 After having built and unzipped the installation files, there are two options for running the demo application server:

-- **user-level execution** - doesn’t need additional installation steps, can be done right away after uncompressing the installer
+- **user-level execution** - doesn't need additional installation steps, can be done right away after uncompressing the installer
 - **system-level execution** - requires installation of the demo application as a system service, which enables automatic startup after system reboots

-In both cases, the application uses Spring Boot framework to run inside an embedded Tomcat container server, so there’s no need for deployment inside an existing servlet container.
-If this is a requirement, modifications will have to be made to the project’s build configuration (Maven) so that instead of a JAR with dependencies, the build process would generate a WAR file.
+In both cases, the application uses Spring Boot framework to run inside an embedded Tomcat container server, so there's no need for deployment inside an existing servlet container.
+If this is a requirement, modifications will have to be made to the project's build configuration (Maven) so that instead of a JAR with dependencies, the build process would generate a WAR file.

-To update to a newer version, it’s suffices to follow once again the installation procedures.
+To update to a newer version, it's suffices to follow once again the installation procedures.

 Configuration file